lightspeedwp/lsx/README.md

  * Grab the Sass files from the components folder and move them into /sass/bootstrap/ so app.css can use the mixins
  * Concatenate and Minify all of the bootstraps js file and moves them into /js/ as scripts.min.js

-#### Install a new component for bower
+#### Install a new component for Node
-Change bootstrap to the name of the component here - http://bower.io/search/ Its important to have the parameter --save,  so it save the package and version of the componenet to the bower.json file.
+Change bootstrap to the name of the component here - https://www.npmjs.com/ Its important to have the parameter --save,  so it save the package and version of the componenet to the package.json file.
-`bower install bootstrap --save`
+`npm install bootstrap --save`

-### Gulp Componenets
-Run the command below in your terminal window,  this will install the sass and unminified Bootstrap `bower install`

 ## Developer Help - Usefull Gists